lucapette/fakedata/CONTRIBUTING.md

 $ make ci
 ```

-This command runs all the linters and runs all the tests.
+This command runs the linters and the tests the same way we run them in our CI
+system.

 ## Submit a pull request

-Push your branch to your `fakedata` fork and open a pull request against
+Push your branch to your `fakedata` fork and open a pull request against the
-the master branch.
+master branch.